3 Essential Keys to Recovery from Your Eating Disorder

-The first, and preferable, solution is to have a serious talk with them (or, at least, the specific family members who are unsupportive of your recovery).
-How you talk to them about this is another topic for another time (again, this is brought up in 100 Days of Food Freedom), but as long as you are openly expressing your feelings without holding back, while simultaneously maintaining respect and encouraging an open dialog, this has the potential to be highly successful.
+The first, and most preferable, solution is to have a serious talk with them (or, at least, the specific family members who are unsupportive of your recovery).
+How you talk to them about this is another topic for another time (again, this is brought up in the book), but as long as you are openly expressing your feelings without holding back, while simultaneously maintaining respect and encouraging an open dialog, this has the potential to be highly successful.

 2. Family-based therapy